Linguistic Dependencies and Statistical Dependence: Equivalence of max pmi and max conditional probability objectives

 For a corpus $C$, a dependency structure $t$ can be described as a function which maps the index of a word to the index of its head.
 If net mutual information between dependents and heads according to dependency structure $t$ is $\pmi(t)\coloneqq \sum_{i} \pmi(w_i;w_{t(i)})$, and the log conditional probability of dependents given heads is $\mathrm{\ell_{cond}}(t)\coloneqq \prod_{w\in s} p(w_i\mid w_{t(i)})$, the optimum is the same:

 The step taken in~(\ref{eq:maracek-step}) follows only under the assumption that the marginal probability of dependent words is independent of the structure $t$.
 That is, that ``probabilities of the dependent words \ldots{} are the same for all possible trees corresponding to a given sentence''~\citep[][\S 5.1.2]{maracek.d:2012}.
-This may be stipulated as an assumption in a probabilistic model.
+This must be stipulated as an assumption in a probabilistic model for the above derivation to hold.